Permissionless-Software-Foundation/psf-js-examples/minimal-ecash-wallet/README.md

 You can run each example script by entering its directory and running the JavaScript file with node.js.
 Example: if the file is named `create-wallet.js`, run it with this command: `node create-wallet.js`

 If you need to install node.js on your linux system, [here are the commands](https://gist.github.com/christroutner/a39f656850dc022b60f25c9663dd1cdd#install-nodejs).

+If you are trying to start from the first time, here is the recommended path to take when running examples:
+- [create-wallet](./create-wallet) to create a wallet.
+Send it a few cents of BCH to enable the other examples.
+- [get-balance](./get-balance) to show the balance of the BCH in the wallet you just created and funded.
+- [send-bch](./send-bch) makes an on-chain transaction by sending BCH from the wallet you created in the first example, back to itself.
+It generates a TXID that you can browse in a block explorer.